arapulido/katacoda-scenarios/progressive/step7.md

 Let's apply that new Ingress object: `kubectl apply -f manifest-files/ingress/ingressv1.yaml`{{execute}}

-Once the Ingress object have been created, refresh the NGINX page and you should get now the Ecommerce application:
+Once the Ingress object has been created, refresh the NGINX page and you should get now the Ecommerce application:

 ![Screenshot of Ecommerce app](./assets/app.png)